Sonnet: 20th century

-The undergraduate W. H. Auden is sometimes credited with dispensing with rhyme altogether in "The Secret Agent", but went on to write many conventional sonnets, including two long sequences during the time of international crisis: "In Time of War" (1939) and "The Quest" (1940).
-Sequences by some others have been more experimental and looser in form, of which a radical example was "Altarwise by owl-light" (1935), ten irregular and barely rhyming quatorzains by Dylan Thomas in his most opaque manner.
+The undergraduate W. H. Auden is sometimes credited with dispensing with rhyme altogether in "The Secret Agent".
+He went on to write many conventional sonnets later, including two long sequences during the time of international crisis: "In Time of War" (1939) and "The Quest" (1940), in which "the use of geography and landscape to symbolise spiritual and mental states" owes something to the earlier example of Rilke.
+Sequences by some other poets have been more experimental and looser in form, of which a radical example was "Altarwise by owl-light" (1935), ten irregular and barely rhyming quatorzains by Dylan Thomas in his most opaque manner.